 Patients came to the Seattle conference from around the country — some directly from treatment chairs.

-“I had an infusion of Herceptin this morning, then booked it to the airport,” said 36-year-old triple- positive mets patient Brandi Fleck, a self-described “hipster metster” from Eugene, Oregon, who was initially diagnosed at 30, then progressed a few years later.
+“I had an infusion this morning, then booked it to the airport,” said 36-year-old triple- positive mets patient Brandi Fleck, a self-described “hipster metster” from Eugene, Oregon, who was initially diagnosed at 30, then progressed a few years later.
 Why had she come?
 To “learn about my options, make more connections and feel more empowered.”

 Empowerment came mainly from the science, presented by breast cancer researchers from both coasts, including national thought leader and former president of the large cancer research organizations ASCO and AACR Nancy Davidson, MD, who nimbly filled in for keynote speaker and breast cancer surgeon / researcher Susan Love, MD, MBA, after she fell ill with the flu.